 The Bust: The most effective softeners use salt as the chemical means to remove hard minerals and dissolved solids, replacing magnesium and calcium ions with sodium ions.
 This process leaves behind trace amounts of sodium and in varying forms (certain softeners leave sodium bicarbonate (baking soda) traces in water, while others, sodium chloride (table salt).
 The key here is “trace.”
 In general, the levels of either form of sodium in water are so minimal that not only would you not be able to tell from a taste perspective, there’s no evidence that such minute amounts could contribute to any kind of health risk (Mayo Clinic).

 From keeping your clothes softer and helping them last longer, to protecting pipes and fixtures, the benefits of soft water for you and your home are more impressive than most myths.
-If you have any questions about how water softening works, and whether or not it might be useful in your house, contact your Culligan Man to clear things up today.
+If you have any questions about how water softening works, and whether or not it might be useful in your house, contact your local Culligan expert to clear things up today.